wchen99998/rdktools/README.md

 # O2: r0:[#8]
 ```

-Invalid SMILES return an empty string, allowing the caller to decide how to surface errors.
+Invalid SMILES return an empty string and an all-zero fingerprint, allowing the
+caller to decide how to surface errors.

 ### Utility Functions